mjmg/centos-r-base/README.md

 # centos-r-base

-Updated CENTOS 7 with OPENJDK7 and R
+Updated CENTOS 7 with OPENJDK7 and base R